nismod/git-novice/_includes/slides/04-changes.md

 ---

-Let's run through a change to stage, then commit again:
+Let's run through the process again, from (1) the working directory to (2) the staging area, to (3) commiting.

 ```
 $ nano mars.txt